Obtain a Graduate Degree While Continuing Your Veterinary Education

 DVM/MS and DVM/PhD graduates will have strong backgrounds in both veterinary medicine and research and will be well prepared for careers in academia, industry and/or specialty clinics.

 Students are admitted into the College of Veterinary Medicine program by applying to the Auburn University College of Veterinary Medicine (CVM) and to the graduate program via application to the Biomedical Sciences graduate program through Auburn University Graduate School (GS).
-Students must meet three criteria to be admitted to a dual degree:
+Students must meet three criteria to be admitted to a concurrent degree:

 - A personal statement in less than 500 words describing the applicants reasons to pursue the DVM and graduate curriculum simultaneously and stating long-term career goals.